 Education and training continue to be the most effective path to sustained employment.
-The highest level of education attained by the majority of Ohio residents of all age groups was high school graduate.
+The highest level of education attained by the majority of Montana residents under age 45 and age 65 and older was high school graduate.

 Educational Attainment by Age Group